QSI-marshallamey/sysadmintools/scripts/README.md

 # AVAILABLE SCRIPTS

-:exclamation:

-*Make sure the scripts folder is in your $PATH*

-:exclamation: *Make sure you have execution permissions*
+    *Make sure the scripts folder is in your $PATH* *Make sure you have execution permissions*

-:simple_smile:

 ---

 ## SCRIPTS FOR USING ENVIRONMENT VARIABLES